 Installing a solar energy system is a long-term investment.
 While sometimes there are upfront costs, it typically only takes Massachusetts homeowners between six to eight years to see a full return on investment, and, due to the superior quality and performance of our systems, our customers usually see returns within five years.
 Regardless, your solar panels save you money and help you earn additional income.
-Since your return on investment relies on the longevity of your solar panels, one of the most frequent questions homeowners ask us is “How long do solar panels last?”.
+Since your return on investment relies on the longevity of your solar panels, one of the most frequently asked questions we receive is “How long do solar panels last?”.

 Not all solar is created equal.
 Some solar panels are built to last 10 or 15 years, while some perform for decades.
-There are a myriad of factors that impact the vitality of solar panels and the profitability of your system.
-A panel’s degradation rate, materials, temperature coefficient, warranty, and caliber of installation all influence how long it’ll hold up over time.
-Understanding these elements is key when selecting solar panels for your home or business.
+There is a myriad of factors that impact the vitality of solar panels and the profitability of your system.
+Degradation rate, materials, temperature coefficient, warranty, and caliber of installation all influence how long the system holds up over time.
+Understanding these elements is key when selecting panels for your home or business.

 What Is A Solar Panel’s Degradation Rate?